 Conditions of registration

-The group leader is requested to send, at least two weeks before the visit, a list of the participants stating their identity card or passport number.
+The group leader is requested to send, at least two weeks before the visit, a list of the participants stating their dates of birth.

 The Visits Service sends the programme for the visit approximately two weeks before the visit via the group leader's webspace on the Internet or by post.